MAT Manual

 Fill

-with independent normally distributed random numbers withmean
+matwith independent normally distributed random numbers withmeanandstddev.

 [function] mv-gaussian-random &key means covariances